 On the first Friday of each month, the Bureau of Labor Statistics publishes the Non-Farm Payrolls report.
 Commonly called "the jobs report", Non-Farm Payrolls highlights employment changes across 10 private labor market sectors including insurance and finance.

 With a better-than-expected read, mortgage rates and APRs are expected to climb.
-With a worse-than-expected read, mortgage interest rates are expected to fall.
+With a worse-than-expected read, mortgage interest rates are likely to fall.

 The Non-Farms Payrolls report is a broad look at the U.S. labor market.
 By industry, it shows which economic areas are expanding, and which areas are contracting.
 It also reports the U.S. unemployment rate.